armcn/quickcheck/cran-comments.md

 This is a re-submission.

-I have added documentation for return values of `for_all` and `show_example`.
-I have removed an example for `for_all` because the examples took over 5 seconds.
+I have reduced the time testing takes because it was taking >10 min.

 ## Test Environments